RovoMe/JDrum/README.md

 class specified as dispatcher while instantiating JDrum will receive a `UNIQUE_KEY` or `DUPLICATE_KEY` notification when the merge-phase of the disk bucket files actually occurred.

-A simple dispatcher which just prints the output the the console could look like this:
+A simple dispatcher which just prints the output to the console could look like this:

 ```java
 public class ConsoleDispatcher<V extends ByteSerializer<V>, A extends ByteSerializer<A>> extends NullDispatcher<V, A>